Italy Thirsts For Tourists As Country Reopens To Europe - UrduPoint

 It imposed an economically crippling lockdown in early March and has since seen its infection numbers drop off dramatically.

-With the country facing its deepest recession since World War II, it needs foreign tourists to return, and quickly.
+With the country facing its deepest recession since World War II, it needs a swift return of foreign tourists.

-But it is still reporting hundreds of new cases a day, particularly in the northern Lombardy region, and experts warn the government may be moving too quickly in permitting travel between regions and abroad.
+But it is still reporting hundreds of new cases a day, particularly in the northern Lombardy region, and experts warn Rome may be moving too quickly in permitting travel between regions and abroad.

 Infectious diseases expert Massimo Galli said it would have been better to wait until July to reopen the borders.